ome9ax/target-s3-jsonl/.github/issue_template/pull_request_template.md

 ## Types of changes

-What types of changes does your code introduce to PipelineWise?
+What types of changes does your code introduce to `target-s3-jsonl`?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)